18 Sep 2023

 Kaya Genc is a contributing editor for Index on Censorship based in Istanbul.
 Kaya is a novelist and journalist whose work has been published in The New York Times, The Paris Review and The London Review of Books among others.
 He is has a PhD in English literature and his first novel, L’Avventura (Macera), was published in 2008.
 His latest book is The Lion and the Nightingale, which tells of his extraordinary quest to find the places and people in whom the contrasts of Turkey’s rich past meet.

-Nik is a media freedom advocate based in Glasgow.
-At the European Centre for Press and Media Freedom, he coordinated the inaugural year of the Media Freedom Rapid Response, which responds to violations of media freedom in Europe.
+Nik is a freedom of expression advocate based in Glasgow, with expertise on SLAPPs, online free expression, digital rights and transnational repression.
+At the European Centre for Press and Media Freedom (ECPMF), he coordinated the inaugural year of the Media Freedom Rapid Response, which responds to violations of media freedom in Europe.
 Previously, Nik led Scottish PEN’s campaigning and advocacy, focusing on anti-SLAPP, free expression, digital rights and surveillance policy.
-Nik is also a reader director of the investigative journalism co-op, The Ferret and a journalist protection advisor at The Coalition For Women In Journalism.

 Katie Dancey-Downs has travelled the world to tell stories about people and the planet.
 She’s passionate about human rights, the environment, and culture, and has a particular interest in refugee rights.
 Katie has written for a range of publications, including HuffPost, i News, New Internationalist, Resurgence Magazine, Reader’s Digest, and Big Issue, and is the former co-editor of the Lush Times magazine.
 She has a degree in Drama and Theatre Arts from the University of Birmingham and an MA in Journalism from Bournemouth University, where she focused her research on the ethical storytelling of refugee issues.